A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 Unlike TRA trains, the HSR has three cars (#10-12) of unreserved seats.
 This means you can show up at an HSR station anytime and buy an unreserved ticket at full price from one of the machines.
 These never sell out.

-You aren’t guaranteed a seat, but you can almost always get one.
-The only time every train really fills up completely is Lunar New Year and on long weekends, and even then, we’ve always managed to get on without waiting too long.
+You aren’t guaranteed a seat, but you can often get one.
+The only time when demand is crazy high is Lunar New Year and on long weekends, and even then, we’ve always managed to get on without waiting too long.

 Special Trains in Taiwan